-- If contact with you has been brought about by virtue of a direct marketing arrangement we have with your employer, trade association, an introducer or such like, we will assume, unless informed by you to the contrary, that you have given consent to us to release information to them concerning any insurances, alterations or renewals we arrange on your behalf.
+- If contact with you has been brought about by virtue of a direct marketing arrangement we have with your employer, trade association, an introducer or such like, we will only process your personal data under which we have a Lawful basis to do so in accordance with GDPR.

 - If a conflict or potential conflict of interest should ever arise in terms of a claim or our handling of a claim, we will obtain your informed consent before proceeding.